Hate crimes on rise in SC. But there’s no state law against them

 Lack of ‘Hate Crime’ legislation prevents arrest for hateful videos

-Federal statistics show that hate crimes in South Carolina are increasing.
-Those stats also appear to highlight the fact that thisstate doesn’t have a hate crime law.
+Federal statistics show hate crimes in South Carolina are increasing.
+Those stats also appear to highlight the fact that this state doesn’t have a hate crime law.

 The Federal Bureau of Investigation is the only law enforcement agency that can pursue a hate crime charge in South Carolina, said Don Wood, spokesperson from the FBI’s Columbia office.
 South Carolina, Georgia, Wyoming and Arkansas are the only states without specific hate crime laws.

-“If someone is assaulted and the perpetrator admits he did so because of the victim’s race, that agency could advise the FBI that was a hate crime while investigating it and/or labeling it as merely an assault,” Wood said in a recent email.
+“If someone is assaulted and the perpetrator admits he did so because of the victim’s race, that agency could advise the FBI that was a hate crime while investigating it and/or labeling it as merely an assault,” Wood said in a recent email to The Herald.

-Last November the York County Sheriff’s Office arrested two people in connection with the 2009 fire set at Pak’s Martial Arts Fitness Center.
+York County Sheriff’s Office in November arrested two people in connection with a 2009 fire set at Pak’s Martial Arts Fitness Center.
 The fire destroyed the building.
-The outside was covered in racist graffiti.
-The sheriff’s department suspected a hate crime.
+Racist anti-Asian graffiti had been spray-painted on the building before it burned.
+The sheriff’s department suspected it was a hate crime.

-The center was owned by Sang Kun Pak, a Korean immigrant.
+The center was owned by Korean immigrant Sang Kun Pak.
 More than nine years after the center was demolished, police charged Robert Allen Lester and Catherine Paige Neal with arson, conspiracy and burglary.

 Wood said in an email: “Not sure how York County ‘reported’ it to us, or if it did.
 We have York County deputies as Task Force Officers and lots of times there’s no formal ‘reporting.’”